rails/importmap-rails/README.md

 The packages are downloaded to `vendor/javascript`, which you can check into your source control, and they'll be available through your application's own asset pipeline serving.

-If you later wish to remove a downloaded pin, you again pass `--download`:
+If you later wish to remove a downloaded pin:

 ```bash
 ./bin/importmap unpin react --download
 Unpinning and removing "react"
 Unpinning and removing "object-assign"
 ```

-Just like with a normal pin, you can also update a pin by running the `pin --download` command again.

 ## Preloading pinned modules